Experience

 High School Research Programs

 Many universities and organizations offer summer (and year-long) programs for current high schoolers to experience hands-on research.
 Most of these programs require a simple application to understand your grades and provide a space for you to write about why you may be interested in their program.
 Some programs will also ask for a STEM teacher recommendation letter to have a sense of how you collaborate with peers.
 Attending these research programs will allow you to experience basic scientific research techniques with faculty mentors and professors.
 (These may also provide a boost in your resume/portfolio and future college applications.)
-Two of the most selective programs for high school programs are below:
+A few of the most selective programs for high school programs are below:

 In addition to these programs, many colleges offer current high school students a Pre-Collegiate summer curriculum program, either in person or virtual.
 These courses extend beyond standard high school offerings and are a great way to learn about a specialized topic from university professors at the intro/college level.